JunMa11/GeneralizedMedSeg/README.md

 # GeneralizedMedSeg
-Recent progress on domain adaption/generalization for medical image segmentation
+Recent open-source papers on domain adaption/generalization for medical image segmentation

 ## Paper and Code